 The survey questions should be framed to help the company understand the motivations and considerations of the buyers.
 For example, ask questions about what the potential buyer likes or dislikes about the products currently seen on the market or where they think the current market offerings could improve.
-Develop questions that are to-the-point, without using excess words to avoid discouraging those taking the survey.
+Develop questions that are clear, to-the-point, and understood to mean the same thing to all who participate in the survey.

 Using the Results From the Survey

-Once the survey has been completed, the information will have to quantified and analyzed so that insights learned can be used to implement an action plan.
+Once the survey has been completed, the information is quantified and analyzed so that insights learned can be used to implement an action plan.
 Look for patterns in responses and ways to group responses together.
 Interpret the results with the original research question in mind so that the data provides the information that the survey set out to discover.

 Use the information gained to better target the intended demographic.
-While it is not required to take all the feedback that is received, patterns can be used to determine which parts of the customer experience are most important for the demographic.
-By surveying the intended market, businesses can gather much more relevant data than just looking at national trends.
-It will offer insight about what direction to go, how to better tailor the product and marketing techniques, and how to grow the company.
+Analytics can be used to determine which parts of the customer experience are most important for the demographic.
+By surveying the intended market, businesses can gather more relevant data than just looking at national trends.
+The information will offer insight about what direction to go, how to better tailor the product and marketing techniques, and how to grow the company.